Felipe López (baseball): Second stint with St. Louis Cardinals (2010)

 On February 27, 2010, López signed a one-year deal with the St. Louis Cardinals.
-López' base salary will be $1 million plus performance incentives of $1.2 million.
+López' base salary was $1 million, plus performance incentives of $1.2 million.

 On April 17, 2010, López started against the New York Mets at shortstop, was moved to third base, and then pitched in the 18th inning of the game.
 Although the Cardinals eventually lost the game in the 20th inning, López pitched a scoreless inning, giving up only one hit and a walk.
 He then went on the DL, and came back and took over as the starting third baseman for the Cardinals after David Freese had a season ending foot injury.
 He eventually became the backup when the Cardinals acquired Pedro Feliz.

 On September 21, 2010, López was released by the St. Louis Cardinals because he wasn't fitting in with the team's focus on younger players.